 We tested in this paper the impact of market capitalization on the economic activity level in the long run.
 We used for this purpose a model derived from theoretical economic approach and after several tests and estimations, we conclude that there is effectively a positive effect of the stock market exchange over the GDP in Kuwait.
-The
+The elasticity is on average around 20% meaning that an increase in the stock market capitalization by 1% implies the GDP increase by 0.2%.
+A standard VAR model also confirm this effect.

 However, the results may suffer from the shortcoming of the data and short samples.
-While the paper present an individual case of an oil exporting country, the work could be extended to panel data over the group of the GCC countries or oil exporting countries.
+While the paper presents an individual case of an oil exporting country, the work could be extended to panel data over the group of the GCC countries or oil exporting countries.